ajourneythroughdatascience/deep-dives/computer-science/destructuring-in-javascript/destructuring-in-javascript.md

 }
 ```

-We can then create a simple function for displaying basic data about this person, and returning a new object with only the fields we would like to preserve:
+We can then create a simple function for displaying basic data about this person and returning a new object with only the fields we would like to preserve:

 ##### **Code**
 ```JavaScript